neilmangan/nifty-trademark-info/README.md

 ## What's a NIFTY?

-A NIFTY (or NFTy) is a common term within the blockchain community that refers to a non-fungible token (an "NFT").
-It is phonetic way to refer to an NFT.
+A Nifty (or NFTy) is a common term within the blockchain community.
+A Nifty is a blockchain non-fungible token (an "NFT").
+It is phonetic reference to the acronym "NFT."

 ## Is the word NIFTY trademarked for use in the digital asset marketplace?